Varig Flight 820: Accident

-Flight 820's problems began when a fire started in a rear lavatory.
+Flight 820's problems began when a fire started in a rear lavatory shortly after the aircraft had descended to 8000 ft on its approach to Paris - Orly Airport.
 Crew members moved to the front of the airplane toward the emergency exit, as many passengers in the rear of the plane inhaled smoke.
 Prior to the forced landing, many of the passengers had already died of carbon monoxide poisoning and smoke inhalation.
 The aircraft landed in a field 5 km short of the runway, in a full-flap and gear-down configuration.

 Of the 134 passengers and crew aboard the flight, ten crew and one passenger, 21-year-old Ricardo Trajano, survived.
 Of the crew, Captain Araújo da Silva, First Officer Basso, Flight Engineer Bello, Navigator Gomes da Cunha, Relief Captain Fuzimoto, Chief Purser Galleti and Attendants Pires de Oliveira and Piha were in the cockpit and evacuated from there, and Tersis and Brandão escaped out of the forward galley.
-Trajano was found unconscious with Relief Navigator Heleno, Attendant Balbino and another passenger; Balbino and the passenger died at the scene, whereas Heleno died in a hospital soon after.
+Trajano was found unconscious with Relief Navigator Heleno, Attendant Balbino and another passenger; Balbino and the passenger died at the scene, whereas Heleno died in a hospital eleven days later.

-The captain of Flight 820 would later be involved in the disappearance of Varig Flight 967.
+Captain Araujo da Silva would later be involved in the disappearance of Varig Flight 967.